Burroughs Corporation: Evolving product lines

+Burroughs released the Class 3 and Class 4 adding machines which were built after the purchase of the Pike Adding Machine Company around 1910.
+These machines provided a significant improvement over the older models because operators could view the printing on the paper tape.
+The machines were called "the visible" for this improvement.

+In 1925 Burroughs released a much smaller machine called "the portable".
+Two models were released, the Class 8 (without subtraction) and the Class 9 with subtraction capability.
+Later models continued to be released with the P600 and top-of-the-range P612 offered some limited programmability based upon the position of the movable carriage.
+The range was further extended by the inclusion of the Series J ten-key machines which provided a single finger calculation facility, and the Class 5 (later called Series C) key-driven calculators in both manual and electrical assisted comptometers.

+In the late 1960s, the Burroughs sponsored "nixi-tube" provided an electronic display calculator.
+Burroughs developed a range of adding machines with different capabilities, gradually increasing in their capabilities.
+A revolutionary adding machine was the Sensimatic, which was able to perform many business functions semi-automatically.
+It had a moving programmable carriage to maintain ledgers.
+It could store 9, 18 or 27 balances during the ledger posting operations and worked with a mechanical adder named a Crossfooter.
+The Sensimatic developed into the Sensitronic which could store balances on a magnetic stripe which was part of the ledger card.
+This balance was read into the accumulator when the card was inserted into the carriage.
+The Sensitronic was followed by the E1000, E2000, E3000, E4000, E6000 and the E8000, which were computer systems supporting card reader/punches and a line printer.

 Later, Burroughs was selling more than adding machines, including typewriters.

 Move into computers

 The biggest shift in company history came in 1953: the Burroughs Adding Machine Company was renamed the Burroughs Corporation and began moving into digital computer products, initially for banking institutions.
-This move began with Burroughs' purchase in June 1956, of the ElectroData Corporation in Pasadena, California, a spinoff of the Consolidated Engineering Corporation which had designed test instruments and had a cooperative relationship with Caltech in Pasadena.
+This move began with Burroughs's purchase in June 1956, of the ElectroData Corporation in Pasadena, California, a spinoff of the Consolidated Engineering Corporation which had designed test instruments and had a cooperative relationship with Caltech in Pasadena.
 ElectroData had built the Datatron 205 and was working on the Datatron 220.
 The first major computer product that came from this marriage was the B205 tube computer.
-In the late 1960s the L and TC series range was produced (e.g. the TC500—Terminal Computer 500) which had a golf ball printer and in the beginning a 1K (64 bit) disk memory.
+In 1968 the L and TC series range was produced (e.g. the TC500—Terminal Computer 500) which had a golf ball printer and in the beginning a 1K (64 bit) disk memory.
 These were popular as branch terminals to the B5500/6500/6700 systems, and sold well in the banking sector, where they were often connected to non-Burroughs mainframes.
-In conjunction with these products, Burroughs also manufactured an extensive range of cheque processing equipment, normally attached as terminals to a larger system such as a B2700 or B1700.
+In conjunction with these products, Burroughs also manufactured an extensive range of cheque processing equipment, normally attached as terminals to a medium systems such as B200/B300 and larger systems such as a B2700 or B1700.